dan-smith-tech/portfolio/blog/nudda-post.md

 ---
-title: Test post
+title: Designing and developing interfaces for small screens
 description: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation.
 thumbnail: plane.png
-published: "2022-11-12"
+published: "2022-02-13"
-updated: "2022-11-12"
+updated: "2022-02-13"
 tags:
    - Machine Learning
 ---

-## Processes

--  We now look at the programs we want to run
--  The word process is used to describe:
-   -  the executable code and its data and
-   -  the associated information the OS needs to run it

-_Note this is different from processor and program._

-_Note: a process is also known as a task or job: a process that is running that the OS is controlling._

-An OS needs to keep a lots of information about a process, including:
+We now look at the programs we want to run The word process is used to describe: the executable code and its data and the associated information the OS needs to run it. _Note this is different from processor and program._ _Note: a process is also known as a task or job: a process that is running that the OS is controlling._ An OS needs to keep a lots of information about a process, including:

 -  Where in memory its code is
 -  Where in memory its data is